-This annual competition offers a one-year Fellowship or two six-month Fellowships worth a total of £15,726 (or £7,863 for a 6 month award).
+This award offers a one-year Fellowship worth a total of £15,726 (or £7,863 for a 6 month award).
 The Marshall Fellowships are supported by the generosity of Professor Peter Marshall, formerly Rhodes Professor of Imperial History at King’s College London and President of the Royal Historical Society from 1996 to 2000.
 The Marshall Fellowship supports final year PhD students to complete a doctorate and to develop their career.